joonasy/rebirth/docs/css/naming-conventions.md

 descendant on behalf of a particular component. descendant names must be written in camelCase.

-Parent component variations also modify their descendants by nesting, however in some cases (rarely) descendants may need direct variations (`1`).
-Be careful in these situations not to override direct descendant variations with the parent variation (`2`).
+Parent component modifiers also modify their descendants by nesting, however in some cases (rarely) descendants may need direct modifiers (`1`).
+Be careful in these situations not to override direct descendant modifiers with the parent modifier (`2`).

 ```css
 /**